DHTMLX/docs-diagram/docs/api/cell_manager/setswimlane_method.md

 ### Description

-@short: sets active swimlane for further actions with it
+@short: Sets active swimlane for further actions with it

 ### Usage